onyudo/onyudo/README.md

 [onyudo.github.io](https://github.com/onyudo/onyudo.github.io)

 A personal portfolio website using the Astro framework, integrating modern web development practices for fast, static site generation and a responsive user interface.
 Utilized HTML, CSS, JavaScript and TypeScript to create an interactive and user-friendly design.
 Deployed on GitHub Pages for streamlined hosting and version control.
 The project is currently at the content creation phase.

+### Make Contact & Say Hello

+I love working with passionate people who know the value of what good design can do.
+Drop me a line and tell me about what you’re up to.
+I’d love to hear all about it.